-- Islam and Matriliny.
-(10Marks 2015 - Discuss the impact of Hinduism on the status of Tribal women in Central India (15Marks 2015) - Impact of Christianity on tribes (10Marks 2014) - Using ethnographic examples highlight the processes of religious conversions in Tribal India.
-(20Marks 2012) - Discus the impact of Hindu Society on tribal population in India.
-(30Marks 2011) - Analyze the impact of Christianity on tribal communities with special reference to North-East India (60 Marks 2009) - Buddhism, Christianity and Scheduled Castes (S.N 2004) - Bases of tribal religion (S.N 2002) - Impact of Christianity on tribal societies (S.N 2000) - Define religion in anthropological perspective.
-Bring out the impact of Christianity on the converted and non-converted tribal group of India.
+- 1. Describe the impact of Buddhism on the tribal population of India.
+(15 Marks 2019) - 2.
+Discuss the impact of Islam on scheduled tribes of India.
+(15 marks 2016) - 3.
+Impact of Christianity on Indian tribes.
+(10 Marks 2017) - 4.
+Islam and Matriliny.
+(10Marks 2015 - 5.
+Discuss the impact of Hinduism on the status of Tribal women in Central India (15Marks 2015) - 6.
+Impact of Christianity on tribes (10Marks 2014) - 7.
+Using ethnographic examples highlight the processes of religious conversions in Tribal India.
+(20Marks 2012) - 8.
+Discus the impact of Hindu Society on tribal population in India.
+(30Marks 2011) - 9.
+Analyze the impact of Christianity on tribal communities with special reference to North- East India (60 Marks 2009) - 10.
+Buddhism, Christianity and Scheduled Castes (S.N 2004) - 11.
+Bases of tribal religion (S.N 2002) - 12.
+Impact of Christianity on tribal societies (S.N 2000) - 13.
+Define religion in anthropological perspective.
+Bring out the impact of Christianity on the converted and nonconverted tribal group of India.
 (L.Q -1996)

-8.2 Tribe & Nation state-comparative study of tribal communities in India & other countries.
-Previous Questions:
+8.2 Tribe & Nation state-comparative study of tribal communities in India & other countries Previous Years Questions:

-- Critically examine the relationship between tribal communities and the Nation-State on issues of governance.
-(20Marks 2012) - Discuss the Anthropological understanding of rising ethnicity among Indian Tribes in the context of Nation Building.
-(L.Q 2007) - Nation State (S.N 2002) - What do you know by tribe and nations?
+- 1. Discuss with appropriate examples how tribal unrest may be understood as emerging out of an incompatibility between tribes and the nation-state.
+(20 Marks 2019) - 2.
+Critically examine the relationship between tribal communities and the Nation-State on issues of governance.
+(20Marks 2012) - 3.
+Discuss the Anthropological understanding of rising ethnicity among Indian Tribes in the context of Nation

+Building.
+(L.Q - 2007)

+- 4. Nation State (S.N 2002) - 5.
+What do you know by tribe and nations?
 How do states carved for tribals in India differ from tribal-nation states in Africa?
-Discuss (L.Q 2001) - Discuss the divisive factors which disrupt national integration in India.
-What would you Suggest to Counteract the divisive forces?(L.Q 1992) - Cultural pluralism and national integration (S.N 1990) - What are the major issues of National Integration in India?
+Discuss (L.Q 2001) - 6.
+Discuss the divisive factors which disrupt national integration in India.
+What would you Suggest to Counteract the divisive forces?
+(L.Q 1992) - 7.
+Cultural pluralism and national integration (S.N 1990) - 8.
+What are the major issues of National Integration in India?
 Discuss how it has been corded in the recent years.
 What remedial Measures would you suggest for National Integration?
-(L.Q 1989) - Regional disparity and National Integration (S.N 1988) - What suggestions would you like to make as an anthropologist for bringing the tribal peoples in the national mainstream?
+(L.Q 1989) - 9.
+Regional disparity and National Integration (S.N 1988) - 10.
+What suggestions would you like to make as an anthropologist for bringing the tribal peoples in the national mainstream?
 Without obliterating their separate identity?
-(L.Q 1987)

-- Examine the advantages and disadvantages of linguistic states in India in the context of national integration.
-(L.Q 1987) - Issues relating to National integration.
+(L.Q 1987) - 11.
+Examine the advantages and disadvantages of linguistic states in India in the context of national integration.
+(L.Q 1987) - 12.
+Issues relating to National integration.
 (S.N 1986)

-9.1 History of administration of tribal areas:
+9.1 History of administration of tribal areas

-- Tribal policies, plans, Programmes of tribal development and their implementation. - The concept of Primitive Tribal Groups, their distribution, special programmes for their development. - Role of N.G.O.s in tribal development.
+• Tribal policies, plans, Programmes of tribal development and their implementation.

+• The concept of Primitive Tribal Groups, their distribution, special programmes for their development.

+Role of N.G.O.s in tribal development.